hubmapconsortium/ontology-api/README-deployment-steps.md

  After the file is edited, run it to build the new files:
  ./pre_process_files.sh

+ Edit the /opt/ontology_files/pheknowlator_source_files/uberon_node_metadata.txt and /opt/ontology_files/pheknowlator_source_files/cl_node_metadata.txt files:
+ There is an error in the pre_process_files.sh script.
+The first columns are set to 'node_id'.
+They need to be renamed 'ontology_uri'.

 ## Run Code
 **install python dependencies (just run once)**